What’s harder? For a Maine HS BB Team or UMaine Mens BB team to win a championship?

 In all of these 15 factors they favor UMaine, so shouldn’t they be the answer to this question?
 That is to win the America East Tournament easier than for a Maine high school to win a state championship.
 However, Maine has never won an America East Conference Tournament in the school’s history and they have never, ever have made March Madness.

-I can remember back in the 80’s when I was at a basketball clinic as a presenter at the Bangor Auditorium and the featured speaker was Coach C.M.
-Newton the head coach at the University of Alabama.
+I can remember back in the 80’s when I was at a basketball clinic as a presenter at the Bangor Auditorium and the featured speaker was an outstanding D-1 head coach .
 I followed him in the presentations and afterwards we went out to supper together.

 He told me and I’m paraphrasing since it was so long ago, “that if a successful high school coach and he swapped jobs the high school coach would do a better job coaching at college then he would as a college coach coaching the high school team.”

-Many of the reasons this would happen are presented in the 15 factors from above which came from Coach Newton.
-He said.again paraphrasing “because many of those reasons the college coach has the advantage over a high school coach”.
+Many of the reasons this would happen are presented in many of the 15 factors from above which came from the D-1 coach He said.again paraphrasing “because many of those reasons the college coach has the advantage over a high school coach”.

 He continued on and said again paraphrasing “it is harder to be a successful high school coach then it is a successful college D-1 coach”.